xlladdins/xll/README.md

 The SDK uses `Excel4` (or `Excel4v`) and `Excel12` (or `Excel12v`) to
 [call Excel functions](https://docs.microsoft.com/en-us/office/client-developer/excel/calling-into-excel-from-the-dll-or-xll)
 from your add-in.
-We use `AddIn4` and and `AddIn12` to create add-ins for a particular version of Excel if needed.
-You can use `AddIn` and let `XLOPERX` control the version.
 If you need to know the Excel version at runtime call [`XLCallVer`](https://docs.microsoft.com/en-us/office/client-developer/excel/calling-into-excel-from-the-dll-or-xll#xlcallver).
 It returns `0x500` (oddly enough) for version 4 and `0x0c00` for version 12 (hexidecimal `C`).

 Note the original SDK used `Excel4` and `Excel4v` but not `XLOPER4`.
-Hmmm.
+Obviously.

 You can get finer grained information by calling the [`GET.WORKSPACE`](https://xlladdins.github.io/Excel4Macros/get.workspace.html)